 "If both subsections (a)(1) and (a)(2) apply to a single distribution (e.g., the distribution of 10 grams of a controlled substance to a pregnant woman under twenty-one years of age), the enhancements are applied cumulatively, i.e., by using four times rather than two times the amount distributed."

 The purpose of this amendment is to clarify the Commentary.
+The effective date of this amendment is January 15, 1988.

 §2D2.1.
 Unlawful Possession